khakiakhaki/Slatexocr/readme.md

-A simpletex api latex ocr client
+# A simpletex api latex ocr client
+without implement any screenshot method, just get pics from clipboard, you can use any software to save screenshot to clipboard then do ocr
 # config guide
-put the config.json at same folder of apps, set the appid and appsecret
+put the config.json at same folder of executable, set the appid and appsecret
 ```json
 {
     "url": "https://server.simpletex.cn/api/latex_ocr_turbo",